Skip to content

 UF2 Firmware

-As of this writing, we're waiting on the next release of MicroPython to include UF2 files for the Thing Plus - RP2350 so to get users started before then, we have a Beta release of MicroPython firmware available here.
-You can also go directly to the Beta 04 release by clicking the button below:
+As of this writing, we're waiting on the next release of MicroPython to include UF2 files for the Thing Plus - RP2350 so to get users started before then, we have Beta releases of MicroPython firmware available here or by clicking the button below:

 CircuitPython Setup